Home ยป Recipes ยป Desserts

 It’s delicious any time of year, and I will eat it any chance I get.
 The dessert is rich, decadent, and melts in your mouth.

-We’ve made the recipe for a long time, and the whole family loves it.
+We’ve been making the recipe for a long time, and the whole family loves it.

 Old Fashioned Peanut Butter Fudge Is The Perfect Edible Gift